benckx/liquibase-jooq-codegen-example/README.md

 entries: 1
 ```

-If you open example.db with a DB client, you can see your new entry:
+If you open example.db with a DB client, you can see the new entry:

 <img src="/img/example.db.png" title="Content of table 'person'">